A virtual hotel built on the bedrock of Daisetsuzan

-By the way, I was a member of the mountaineering club in high school here in Asahikawa.
-This is the reason why I am familiar with the landscape of Daisetsuzan—I would like to say that, though I have little memory of it, unfortunately.
-At that time, climbing was too painful for me to enjoy the scenery or the romance of geological dreaming.
-The only thing I can barely remember is that I enjoyed sliding on the remaining snow on the slopes.
+By the way, I used to be a member of the mountaineering club in my high school here in Asahikawa.
+Asahikawa is one of the closest district to Daisetsuzan among all school districts.
+So the location should be the envy of mountaineering clubs in all over Japan.
+However, I ashamed to admit that I have little memory of it.
+At that time climbing was too painful for me to enjoy the scenery or the romance of geological dreaming.
+The only thing I can barely remember is that I enjoyed sliding on the remaining snow on the slopes in Daisetsuzan.

-Let’s go back to the landscape research.
-What has been on my mind recently is this Gama Rock (see the image below).
-It’s located on the way from Higashikawa to Asahidake Onsen in Daisetsuzan.
-This road is a great for hill-cyclists to practice.
-Since learning that from a colleague at work, I have been sneaking out to go there.
-The exhilaration of the nonstop descent after long climbing has become so addictive.
-I know, you must think I’m crazy to start biking again after such a painful mountain climbing experience in high school.
+The way from Higashikawa to Asahidake Onsen is a great course for hill climbing practice.
+Because cycling has been always on my mind recently and I was told about this course from a colleague at work, I’ve been sneaking out to go there for practice.
+The exhilaration of the nonstop descent after long climbing by bike has become so addictive.
+Funny enough, I know how crazy I am to start climbing again just after I mentioned painfulness of mountain climbing in high school.

 7. Tasting natural spring water

 The last thing Irecommend is to enjoy tasting the natural spring water at the foot of the mountain.
 There is a spot called Asahidake Gensui (旭岳源水), easily accessible by car, quite an abundance of water gushing out, so much so that you can get soaked all over with the splashing water drops.
 The place is so popular that people are repeatedly coming here to refill their bottles.
 What is interesting is that the repeaters are fully protected by their long torsos and boots so as not to get their clothes wet.
 It is as if they are doing some kind of agricultural work.